k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/01_complex_field.md

 * If the same complex field includes different structures within the data snapshot, these structures  are combined as the fields of the same class.
 * If the same field includes structures (e.g., JSON) and regular strings, the parsing is not performed.

 A **definedBy** relation type is created to connect between a complex field and its respective class.
-This relation cannot be added or deleted in the Edit mode.
+This relation cannot be added or deleted in an Edit mode.

 ![](../images/complex_field.png)